Updated constraints on the primordial power spectrum at sub-Mpc scales: Appendix

-As described in the main text, the first such constraint was derived from ``Icarus'' (MACS J1149 LS1 at $z=1.49$), whose magnification reached $\mu \sim 2000$ ~\cite{Kelly:2017fps,Oguri:2017ock,Diego:2017drh}.
-For compact lenses, three mass regimes are imporant: (i) for small lenses, the effective Einstein radius ($\bar{R}_E\propto \sqrt{M_{\rm EDO}}$) is smaller than the stellar radius, so the star smooths over microcaustics and no constraint arises; (ii) for intermediate masses, the magnification is reduced in a way that depends only on the total surface mass density in compact lenses, yielding a constraint on $f_{\rm DM}$ independent of $M$; (iii) for large $M$, the EDO itself acts as the main lens, and requiring a detectable caustic crossing implies $f_{\rm DM} \propto M^{1/3}$, with no constraint for $M \gtrsim 10^4 M_\odot$.
+The first such constraint was derived from ``Icarus'' (MACS J1149 LS1 at $z=1.49$), whose magnification reached $\mu \sim 2000$~\cite{Kelly:2017fps,Oguri:2017ock,Diego:2017drh} (with macro-lens magnification $ \mu_t \sim 100$).
+For compact microlenses, $ R_{90} \lesssim \bar{R}_E $, three mass regimes are important: (i) for small lenses, the effective Einstein radius ($\bar{R}_E\propto \sqrt{M_{\rm EDO}}$) is smaller than the stellar radius, so the star smooths over microcaustics and no constraint arises; (ii) for intermediate masses, the magnification is reduced in a way that depends only on the total surface mass density in (all) compact lenses, yielding a constraint on $f_{\rm DM}$ independent of $M$; (iii) for large $M$ {(we take $M>2\,{\rm M_\odot}$, following~\cite{Croon:2025yfj}, as this exceeds the mass range expected for intracluster light stars)}, the EDO itself acts as the main lens, and requiring a detectable caustic crossing implies $f_{\rm DM} \propto M^{1/3}$, with no constraint for $M \gtrsim 10^4 M_\odot$.

 A simplified analytic condition comes from the saturation of the critical curve by microcaustics.
 The effective Einstein radius of a compact lens is $\bar{R}_E \equiv \sqrt{\mu_t} \theta_E D_L$, such that the optical depth is